 We are going to want to navigate the tree to Policy.
 But in this instance with the large ACORD schema, that is a tedious process and a rather long list of steps to explain in this tutorial.
 Like many of the features in the eiConsole designed to make the process of configuring interfaces and mapping easier and faster, you can use the built-in search function.
 So let’s do that.

-Your request will be processed, and if found, highlighted in the tree.
-Here we see Policy and it is in fact mapped, as indicated by the red check.
+Your request will be processed and, if found, highlighted in the tree.
+Here, we see Policy, and it is, in fact, mapped, as indicated by the red checkmark.

 Reading in ACORD Meta Data – Step 1

 For ACORD Members: The eiConsole for ACORD comes bundled with the full ACORD schema and MetaData.
-Next, we will show you now how to read the Meta Data in and as we continue the tutorial, how you can leverage it.
+Next, we will show you now how to read the Meta Data in and as we continue the tutorial and how you can leverage it.

 For ACORD Non-members: You can continue with the tutorial, but you won’t have access to the MetaData.
 You can skip down to Reading in ACORD Meta Data – Step 7.